Indrakens/minion-memory-game/README.md

   * The gradiant color for back of the cards is created in [CSS Gradient]( https://cssgradient.io/ )

 # TESTING
+* The game is tested in different browsers: Chrome, Firefox, Safari.
 ![IMG_0678](https://github.com/Indrakens/minion-memory-game/assets/127971416/520d4de1-ecc5-4e84-9556-31771a743b46)

 # VALIDATOR TESTING